jhu-collab/proj-hourly/README.md

 ## Deployment

 For Deploying, there are Dockerfiles and Github Actions defined to deploy to Heroku and GitHub pages.
+Additionally, there are publically available docker images [here](https://hub.docker.com/repository/docker/chriswilhelm/hourly/general) which run the backend on port 5000 and frontend on 3000.

 ## Running Tests